-For the year ended 31 December 2020, the carrying value of the Group's net assets was \$268,748 while the market capitalisation was \$258,430.
+For the year ended 31 December 2022, the carrying value of the Group's net assets was \$260,789 while the market capitalisation was \$180,300.
 This was a trigger for an impairment test to be carried out.
+The impairment assessment performed by management was at the entity level since this is the level that the impairment trigger existed

 The recoverable amount of this business unit is determined based on a value-in-use calculation.
 This calculation uses pre-tax cash flow projections based on financial budgets and forecasts approved by management covering a five-year period.
 Cash flows for the five-year period were extrapolated using the estimated growth rates stated below.
-The recoverable amount of this business unit for the financial year ended 31 December 2020 was based on a value in use calculation.